matanolabs/matano-website/docs/log-sources/managed-log-sources/crowdstrike/falcon.md

   type: "CROWDSTRIKE_FALCON"
 ```

-For example, if you want to ingest Crowdstrike Falcon logs (default table) into a log source named `crowdstrike_falcon` you should structure you subdirectory as follows:
+For example, if you want to ingest Crowdstrike Falcon logs (default table) into a log source named `crowdstrike_falcon` you should structure your subdirectory as follows:

 ```
 my-matano-dir/